City Loop: Metro Tunnel

-A map of the under-construction Metro Tunnel, showing two CBD interchange stations with the City Loop.
+A map of the Metro Tunnel, with two CBD interchange stations with the City Loop.

 Construction began in 2017 on the Metro Tunnel, a new heavy rail tunnel through the Melbourne central business district designed to relieve congestion on the City Loop tunnels.
-The 9 km dual tunnels are set to open by 2025.
+The 9 km dual tunnels soft-opened on 30 November 2025 with limited services through the Metro Tunnel running alongside the existing City Loop service timetable, before full opening on 1 February 2026 when Cranbourne, Pakenham and Sunbury line trains commenced running exclusively through the tunnel.
 The north-south tunnels were first recommended by the Eddington Transport Report in 2008 as a way to increase the central city's rail capacity.
-The tunnel involves the construction of five new underground stations: Arden, Parkville, State Library, Town Hall and Anzac.
-There will be direct underground pedestrian interchanges with City Loop and other metropolitan services at State Library with Melbourne Central station, and at Town Hall with Flinders Street station.
+The tunnel involved the construction of five new underground stations: Arden, Parkville, State Library, Town Hall and Anzac.
+There are direct underground pedestrian interchanges with City Loop and other metropolitan services at State Library with Melbourne Central station, and at Town Hall with Flinders Street station.

-This Metro Tunnel will create a new cross-city rail corridor, upgrading and connecting the Pakenham and Cranbourne lines in Melbourne's south-east to the Sunbury line in Melbourne's north-west.
-The Metro Tunnel will have a soft opening to the public in early December 2025, but will have 20 minute frequencies at the start and will operate from 10:00am to 3:00pm on weekdays and will run between Westall and West Footscray stations and 10:00am to 7:00pm between East Pakenham and Sunbury stations on weekends with the same 20 minute frequencies.
-From 1 February 2026, Cranbourne, Pakenham and Sunbury lines will fully cease operation in the City Loop, allowing for an increase in services on the Craigieburn and Upfield lines and the Frankston line returning to the City Loop and have dedicated use in the Caulfield tunnel.
-While Sandringham line trains will run through to Williamstown and Werribee via the Flinders Street Viaduct.
+This Metro Tunnel creates a new cross-city rail corridor, upgrading and connecting the Pakenham and Cranbourne lines in Melbourne's south-east to the Sunbury line in Melbourne's north-west.
+The removal of these lines from the City Loop will allow for service increases on the Craigieburn and Upfield lines, and for the Frankston line to return to the City Loop with dedicated use of the Caulfield tunnel.
+Sandringham line trains will run through to Williamstown and Werribee via the Flinders Street Viaduct.